annubv/system-design/HLD/1-TinyURL.md

 <img src="./Resources/1-4.png">

-## Data Partitioning and Replication
+## 7. DATA PARTITIONING AND REPLICATION

 - As we have billions of rows, we need a partition scheme to scale the DB
 - **Range based partitioning**: